The Greenhouse Gas Protocol Explained

 Klappir Green Solutions

-The EnviroMaster is the foundation of the Klappir Green Solutions web-based platform that is expertly designed for managing the GHG Protocol Corporate Standard.
-The ESG Statements provided from the data collated in the EnviroMaster define the Scope 1,2,3 emissions data in convenient graphs and tables for easy distribution to organisational stakeholders and potential investors.
+Our carbon accounting tool is the foundation of our web-based Sustainability Platform that is expertly designed for managing the GHG Protocol Corporate Standard.
+The ESG Statements provided from the data collated in the carbon accounting tool define the Scope 1,2,3 emissions data in convenient graphs and tables for easy distribution to organisational stakeholders and potential investors.